 We have several current projects that are examining these systems and their interactions.
 These projects include examining individual differences in decision making that arise from variations in timing and reward processing and the effects of environmental factors, genetic factors, and individuals’ diets on decision making, timing, and reward processing.
 We are interested in both impulsive and risky decision making and are examining factors that impact on both types of decision making.
 We are also working on developing a neurocomputational model of the reward system.
 More recently, we have begun exploring decision-making in an open-field environment in relationship to episodic memory in rats.
 To find out more about these lines of work, see our current projects section of the web site.

 The RTD lab is hiring a post-doctoral fellow.
-We aim to start reviewing applications by July 21, 2017 and will continue until the position is filled.
+We are still accepting applications and will continue to review applications until the position is filled.
 Submit applications to: http://careers.k-state.edu/cw/en-us/job/501727/fellow-post-doc